 Management of risk is fundamental to the insurance business and is an essential element of the Company's operations.
 The major risks faced by the Company are those related to market risk, which includes interest rate and currency risks, credit risk and liquidity risk.

 (a) Accounting classifications and fair values

-Management believes that the fair value of the Company's financial assets and financial liabilities approximates their carrying amounts due to short maturities of most of the aforementioned instruments.
+Management believes that the fair value of the Company's financial assets and financial liabilities approximates their carrying amounts.

 (b) Risk management policies and procedures